 Zero Knowledge Proofs / Secure Computing

-Notes and reference for some intro crypt + zero knowledge, moving towards secure AI content.
+Notes and reference for some intro crypt + zero knowledge.
 IN PROGRESS.

 1. Intro